- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 While the risk of relapse is real—and dangerous—relapse from an eating disorder is not inevitable.

-If you or a loved one are worried about an eating disorder relapse, there are some things that can be done to prevent relapse, or at least reduce the risk of experiencing this disheartening situation.
+If you or a loved one is worried about an eating disorder relapse, some things can be done to prevent relapse, or at least reduce the risk of experiencing this disheartening situation.

 A mental health professional, nutritionist, primary care doctor, or other expert can help you or your loved one develop a relapse prevention plan, which can include these and other helpful strategies.